top of page

 Zelda Sayre Fitzgerald is often remembered as the “crazy wife” of F. Scott Fitzgerald, author of The Great Gatsby.
 As one half of the Golden Couple of the 1920s, she was a dazzling icon of the Jazz Age and the inspiration behind many of Fitzgerald’s flapper heroines.

-Though celebrated in her time, Zelda was far more than a glittering party girl or muse.
-She was a deeply creative and complex woman who struggled with schizophrenia for much of her life.
-She was also a devoted mother, an accomplished ballet dancer, a published writer, and a visual artist whose work was exhibited during her lifetime.
+But Zelda was far more than a glittering party girl or muse.
+She was a deeply creative and complex woman — a devoted mother, accomplished ballet dancer, published writer, and visual artist — who struggled with mental illness for much of her life.

 A Note from the Playwright, Rita Parisi